martimy/clab_vxlan_frr/evpn/README.md

 # VxLAN over BGP EVPN

-This lab demonstrates the use of VxLAN to create an Ethernet tunnel connecting three LAN segments across a layer 3 network using BGP EVPN technology.
+This lab demonstrates the use of VxLAN to create an Ethernet tunnel connecting three LAN segments across a layer 3 network using BGP EVPN (Ethernet VPN) echnology.
 The network consists of four routers, three of the routers are VTEPs connecting to one server each.
 The fourth router acts as a route reflector for BGP routes.

 To implement Layer 2 communication between hosts across the L3 network, the source and remote VTEPs must learn the MAC addresses of the hosts.
 The VTEPs function as BGP EVPN peers to exchange MAC/IP routes so that they can obtain the host MAC addresses.